The Impact of Astrophysical Priors on Parameter Inference for GW230529: Models

 \subsection{Models motivated by radio pulsar observations in star clusters}

-As an alternative approach to modelling isolated binary evolution, here we utilize the observed population of Galactic globular cluster radio millisecond pulsar \footnote{Over a third of all observed millisecond pulsars appear in Galactic globular clusters, which collectively account for less than 0.05\% of the total number of stars in the Milky Way} spin distribution from the Australia Telescope National Facility (ATNF) pulsar catalogue\footnote{\url{https://www.atnf.csiro.au/research/pulsar/psrcat/}} \citep{Manchester:2004bp}.
+As an alternative approach to modelling isolated binary evolution, here we utilize the observed population of Galactic globular cluster radio millisecond pulsar \footnote{Over a third of all observed millisecond pulsars appear in Galactic globular clusters, which collectively account for less than 0.05\% of the total number of stars in the Milky Way.
+These millisecond pulsars, have spins up to $\chi \simeq$0.4, several times or even order(s) of magnitude lower than normal pulsars.
+Although \gls{ns}-\gls{bh} mergers in star clusters are rare \citep{Ye2020}, and \gls{ns}s spin down significantly over time before the merger, these high-spin pulsars suggest an alternative formation channel that merits exploration.} spin distribution from the Australia Telescope National Facility (ATNF) pulsar catalogue\footnote{\url{https://www.atnf.csiro.au/research/pulsar/psrcat/}} \citep{Manchester:2004bp}.
 From the catalogue, we obtain the pulsar's spin $P$, and get